mikechuksanalyst/market-risk-prediction/README.md

 - **No transaction costs:** the trading simulation assumes zero spread, zero commission, and instant execution.
 Real deployment costs would reduce or eliminate the apparent signal.
 - **Execution timing:** a production system would compute the signal at close and execute at the next open, not at the same close.
 - **Non-stationarity:** the 2023-2024 BTC bull run in the test window is a structural regime where risk-avoidance strategies naturally underperform directionally.
 Walk-forward retraining would be required in production.
-- **Single binary target:** the model predicts only whether next-day volatility is above or below the historical median -- not magnitude, direction, or multi-day drawdown.
+- **Single binary target:** the model predicts only whether next-day volatility is above or below the historical median, not magnitude, direction, or multi-day drawdown.
 - **DM test result:** Logistic Regression and Random Forest do not show statistically significant improvement over the naive baseline in probability forecast accuracy.
 Strong ROC-AUC and a non-significant DM test can coexist when a model discriminates well in rank-order but does not produce more accurate probabilities in absolute terms.

 ---